Hamas releases three Israeli captives as fragile ceasefire holds

 Dozens of armed Hamas and Islamic Jihad fighters guarded the square where the handover took place.

-Hundreds of civilians, including women, children and the elderly, gathered behind the security cordon trying to witness the release.
+Hundreds of Palestinian civilians, including women, children and the elderly, gathered behind the security cordon trying to witness the release.

 Al Jazeera’s Tarek Abu Azzoum, reporting from the site in Khan Younis, described preparations for the release as “highly coordinated” and “marked by a strict security protocol and symbolic display of power”.